Free download · A4 PDF · CISO / CTO grade

 Preemptive Defense

-Test against your real infrastructure.
-Break nothing.
-The clone takes the dangerous hits.
+Test on a copy of your real systems.
+Break nothing in production.
+The copy takes the dangerous hits.

 One email.
 Confirmation by mail.
 Unsubscribe with one click.